charlesportwoodii/tauri-plugin-audio-permissions/README.md

 ### Desktop: Service commands not working
 - Service management commands are no-ops on desktop - this is expected behavior
 - Only use service commands conditionally on mobile platforms

-## License

-MIT or Apache-2.0

-## Contributing

-Contributions are welcome!
-Please ensure:
-- All tests pass (`swift test` for iOS, `./gradlew test` for Android)
-- Code follows existing patterns
-- Platform parity is maintained